apple/ml-stable-diffusion/README.md

 - `--unet-support-controlnet`: enables a converted UNet model to receive additional inputs from ControlNet.
 This is required for generating image with using ControlNet and saved with a different name, `*_control-unet.mlpackage`, distinct from normal UNet.
 On the other hand, this UNet model can not work without ControlNet.
 Please use normal UNet for just txt2img.

+- `--pipeline-type`: Defaults to `SD` which will use the standard Stable Diffusion pipeline. `--pipeline-type SDXL` will convert the models for Stable Diffusion XL.

 </details>

 ## <a name="image-generation-with-python"></a> Image Generation with Python